thounny/blog-websitev2/README.md

 Creating a blog-website

-Deploying Node, Express, EJS, and Javascript
+Deployed with Node, Express, EJS
+Backend == MongoDB and Mongoose